-- 4.1 Lifeloc FC20/FC20BT: Initial checks - 4.1.1 In the Laboratory Information Management System (LIMS) and/or on the worksheet (Lifeloc Calibration worksheet), identify the instrument being evaluated by its serial number, the ownership agency, the start date of the calibration, the environmental conditions, and if the instrument arrived with a case and a printer. - 4.1.1.1 Standard Lab conditions: by documenting conditions as 'standard lab conditions' the analyst is acknowledging that the temperature of the room is at a comfortable level, and they have checked the instrument and cylinders' temperatures, and found them to be within range (as specified) for calibration. - 4.1.2 Document that the software version installed within the instrument is the current version.
-If the version is not current, refer to the manufacturers provided software and work instructions for software upgrade instructions to install the current version of software (see Breath Alcohol Maintenance Manual). - 4.1.3 Document the type of calibration being performed (annual or service calibration). - 4.1.4 Check the following settings within the menus of the Lifeloc to verify they are correctly set: time, date, sequence mode is "on", print format is set to short, the test order is Auto-Manual-Passive, Pass limit is set to 0.000, Fail limit is set to 0.001, display is set to numeric results, Trigger mode is set to "end of breath".
+- 4.1 Lifeloc FC20/FC20BT: Initial checks - 4.1.1 In the Laboratory Information Management System (LIMS) and/or on the worksheet (Lifeloc Calibration worksheet), identify the instrument being evaluated by its serial number, the ownership agency, the start date of the calibration, and the environmental conditions. - 4.1.1.1 Standard Lab conditions: by documenting conditions as 'standard lab conditions' the analyst is acknowledging that the temperature of the room is at a comfortable level, and they have checked the instrument and cylinders' temperatures, and found them to be within range (as specified) for calibration. - 4.1.2 Document that the software version installed within the instrument is the current version.
+If the version is not current, refer to the manufacturers provided software and work instructions for software upgrade instructions to install the current version of software (see Breath Alcohol Maintenance Manual). - 4.1.3 Check the following settings within the menus of the Lifeloc to verify they are correctly set: time, date, sequence mode is "on", print format is set to short, the test order is Auto-Manual-Passive, Pass limit is set to 0.000, Fail limit is set to 0.001, display is set to numeric results, trigger mode is set to "end of breath".
 These values may be checked through the manufacturer provided software.
-Document this in the instrument records. - 4.1.5 Lithium-Ion Battery Status (Li-Ion, Li-Battery): Utilizing the manufacturers provided software, check the status of the Li-Ion battery.
-Document the status in the instrument records. - 4.1.5.1 Acceptable results are readings >2.80v.
+Document this in the instrument records. - 4.1.4 Lithium-Ion Battery Status (Li-Ion, Li-Battery): Utilizing the manufacturers provided software, check the status of the Li-Ion battery.
+Document the status in the instrument records. - 4.1.4.1 Acceptable results are readings >2.80v.
 Readings lower than 2.80v should be documented in the instrument records, and the agency should be notified in writing that the Li-Ion battery needs to be replaced by the manufacturer or trained provider.